chanyoonzhu/leetcode-python/index.md

     - radian
         - def: radians (0 degree - 0, 90 - 1.57, 180 - pi, 270 - -1.57, 360 - 0); radian of a line (defined by two points (a, b)) to positive x axis: math.atan2(b[1] - a[1], b[0] - a[0])
         - eg: 1610-Maximum Number of Visible Points
+- Algebra:
+    - line formula:
+        - eg: 149-Max Points on a Line

 ## Pre-computing:
 - problems: